-Part 3: Neuromuscular Disorders
+Part 3: Neuromuscular Disorders:

-Ocular Myasthenia Gravis (OMG)
+Ocular Myasthenia Gravis (OMG):

 - Chronic autoimmune disease affecting the neuromuscular junction in skeletal muscles (nicotinic acetylcholine receptors). - History: Patient is not able to stand from his bed at morning after sleeping due to muscle weakness Or he feel fatigue at the end of the day.

-Ask the patient is your double vision or ptosis worse early morning or at the end of the day?
-Have you notice that the double vision worse at evening? - Signs: Ptosis (due exhaustion of muscle NOT due to paralysis) Diplopia fatigue pupil is normal painless condition - Investigations: - Tensilon test: inhibits acetylcholinesterase and can transiently reverse signs of weakness due to OMG, such as ptosis and extra-ocular muscle paresis.
-(Where you give edrophonium chloride (an anticholineresterase) and look for an improvement in symptoms as their Ach levels build up.) - 2.
+- Ask the patient is your double vision or ptosis worse early morning or at the end of the day?
+Have you notice that the double vision worse at evening? - Signs: Ptosis (due exhaustion of muscle NOT due to paralysis) Diplopia pupil is normal painless condition Fatigability and variability of clinical findings are characteristic. - Investigations: - Tensilon test: inhibits acetylcholinesterase and can transiently reverse signs of weakness due to OMG, such as ptosis and extraocular muscle paresis.
+(Where you give edrophonium chloride (an anticholinesterase) and look for an improvement in symptoms as their Ach levels build up.) - 2.
 Check for systemic weakness, difficulty in swallowing or breathing. you have to ask about generlized symptoms because pt can convert to systemic - 3.
 Assess orbicularis strength: Ask the patient to close his eye strongly and open them - 4.
 Blood test for: acetylcholine receptor antibodies (50% present in OMG)

-Ocular myasthenia gravis patients might present with ptosis or diplopia or both.
+- Ocular myasthenia gravis patients might present with ptosis or diplopia or both.
 We have to ask if the symptoms change during the day (better in the morning or at night) and whether the diplopia is stable or not (horizontal or vertical).

-Assessing the orbicularis strength: by asking the patient to close both eyes strongly then we try to open them.
-Ach receptor antibodies in general myasthenia gravis = 60-80%, it is less in ocular MG.
-Tensilon test is diagnostic.
-Other tests for ocular MG like ice test: ask the patient to put an ice pad over the ptosis for two minutes and then check for any improvement (measure the degree of ptosis before and after). - Sleep test: measure the degree of ptosis then ask the patient to sleep and re-measure after the patient awakes. (improvement = positive test) - The pupils are not affected. - Visual field defects: if unilateral then think about optic nerve pathology, if bilateral then the - Chiasm Parts 4 alw Visual pathway disorders - Homonymous visual defects could be due to stroke or tumors.
+- Assessing the orbicularis strength: by asking the patient to close both eyes strongly then we try to open them.

+- Ach receptor antibodies in general myasthenia gravis = 60-80%, it is less in ocular MG.

+- Tensilon test is diagnostic.

+- Other tests for ocular MG like ice test: ask the patient to put an ice pad over the ptosis for two minutes and then check for any improvement (measure the degree of ptosis before and after).

+- Sleep test: measure the degree of ptosis then ask the patient to sleep and re-measure after the patient awakes. (improvement = positive test)

+- The pupils are not affected.

+The Visual Pathway

+Visul Pathways Femporal Nasal Visul Pathways Remporal Remove Re

-Lesions anywhere in the visual pathway will produce visual field defect.
+Lesions anywhere in the visual pathway will produce visual field defect: